Skip to contents

 decompact - Calculate sediment properties after decompaction

-Core compaction derived from field extraction can be mathematically correct to estimate the original depth of the samples.
+Core compaction derived from field extraction can be mathematically corrected to estimate the original depth of the samples.
 This function will apply a linear correction (all the core material is assumed to have been compacted equally) to correct sample depth and, if provided, dry bulk density.

 estimate_oc - Organic carbon content estimation from organic carbon data